sqitchers/sqitch.org/content/downloads.md

 CPAN
 ----

-### In the beginning there was much delight in things and it was good.

 The canonical source for Sqitch releases is [CPAN].
 Use the cpan or [cpanminus] client to download and build Sqitch and its dependencies from source, as well as the appropriate database drivers.
 For example, to install Sqitch with